 Even if the market gets a little crazy, don’t veer off course.
 The only thing that should dictate how you invest this money earmarked for retirement/financial freedom is how long you have until achieving that goal.
 The closer you get to achieving it, the less risk you need to take.

 Also, don’t listen to your neighbor or co-worker who’s telling you to do something stupid.
 Trust me, they’re not helping you.
-Stick to your plan and if you’re retirement goal hasn’t changed then neither should your investments.
+Stick to your plan and if your retirement goal hasn’t changed then neither should your investments.
 Put your blinders on and ignore the noise.

 So there you have it.
 Stick with these four simple steps and you’ll be on your way to the retirement you’ve always dreamed of and kissing that 9-5 goodbye.
 Happy saving and best of luck to achieving your financial freedom!